 Wood waste is also used as landscape mulch, soil conditioner, animal bedding, and as a compost additive.
-Some wood products are treated however with flame retardants, chromate copper arsenate, and other products to preserve the wood.
-These treatments however can be harmful to people, pets, and wildlife and may not be desirable in landscaping products.
+However, some wood products are treated with flame retardants, chromate copper arsenate, and other products to preserve the wood.
+These treatments can be harmful to people, pets, and wildlife and may not be desirable in landscaping products.

 Like other types of recycling, wood waste must be separated from other types of waste, cleaned to remove contaminants and fasteners, and processed by grinding or chipping the wood.
 The final use of the recycled wood often depends on how clean the recycled wood feedstock is.